2. User Guide

 No output

-Stream <stream number> - no output on HLS Stream <stream number> - no output on DASH
+Stream <stream number> - no output on HLS Stream

-HTTP protocol error when trying sending a segment.
+HTTP protocol error when trying sending a segment

 TS errors